outpostHQ/website/content/handbook/basics/core-concepts.md

 ## Widgets

 There are lots of widget elements in Numl.
-They can receive `value` (sometimes also `checked` property) and emit the `input` event with a changed value.
+They can receive `value` (sometimes also `pressed` or `checked` property) via attribute or property and emit the `input` custom event with a changed value inside `detail` property.
 All widgets are implemented using **Behaviors**.

 ```html
 <split/>